 Our pups recently discovered that if they chew on their frozen enrichment, the reward comes out quicker.
-Unfortunately, this shortens the duration of our frozen Toppl recipes even if they can withstand the chewing.
+Unfortunately, this shortens the duration of frozen Toppl recipes, even if they can withstand chewing.
 (We’d like to give a shout out to West Paw for the durability of the Toppl.
 That thing can take some serious chewing without ripping!)
-After some trial and error, my mom gifted our pups a Pupsicle with the calming refill pops (thanks, mom!).
-This turned out to be the perfect answer to trying to bite out his frozen enrichment, and it’s Prim’s new favorite toy!
+My mom gifted our pups a Pupsicle with the calming refill pops (thanks, mom!).
+This turned out to be the perfect answer to trying to bite out their frozen enrichment, and it’s Prim’s new favorite toy!

 Why we (and our dogs) love the Woof Pupsicle